 Here is a short sound clip recorded at home with my Trace Elliot GP12XV preamp – and no compression: –

 My Jaydee GA24 fretless Bass, finished in pearl white.
 It was acquired pre-loved in 1995 from Monkey Biz music (Romford, UK).
 The pick-up covers are by J.D. but they are not the one’s fitted originally.

-This Bass produces an unsurprisingly ‘double-bass’ like sound when played with the non-fretting hand towards the end of the fingerboard.
+This Bass produces a warm-growl-like sound when the strings are played with the non-fretting hand towards the end of the fingerboard.